 Valuation

 The value of certain property of my Trust may not be readily ascertainable, for example, real estate and securities held in a closely held corporation, partnership, limited liability company or other investment or business organization.
 Marketable securities shall be included in this category if and to the extent that market quotations are not readily available for trades of the security in an established securities market.
-Whenever my Trustee's right to determine the value of this kind of property may be self-serving or may produce a possible conflict of interest or adverse taxation issues, the Special Co-Trustee is to value the property of my Trust.
+Whenever my Trustee's right to determine the value of this kind of property may be self-serving or ;may produce a possible conflict of interest or adverse taxation issues, the Special Co-Trustee is to value the property of my Trust.

 Life Insurance Policies